 A dry towel after a winter walk is a must.
-Not only it will prevent mud, snow and other messes in your house, but will also warm up your pooch’s feet after a chilly walk.
+Not only will it prevent mud, snow, and other messes in your house, but it will also warm up your pooch’s feet after a chilly walk.

-It is an important step in keeping your dog safe and warm in winters.
+It is an essential step in keeping your dog safe and warm in winter.

 Keep walking sessions short